best apps to learn french

 Some cool features of SpeakEasy are the slow playback feature and flashcards.
 These features will really make sure that you understand the words you want to work on.

-Since SpeakEasy is so straightforward and available offline, it’s a fantastic option for the traveler as it’s convenient and easy!
+Since SpeakEasy is so straightforward and available offline, it’s a fantastic option for travelers.

-Learning French through apps is truly a great tool for French learners, and now you have 19 great options to choose from!
+These apps are great tools for French learners, and now you have 18 options to choose from!

 Merci et bonne chance!
 (Thanks and good luck!)